 Map OneDrive for Business as a Network Drive

 You might wonder why is even there a need to map OneDrive as a network drive when you can sync it instead.
 There are a lot of scenarios where synchronization cannot do any good.
-Like for a multi-user environment, a user may have to sync and re-sync the folders again to obtain the latest file.
+For a multi-user environment, a user may have to sync and re-sync the folders again to obtain the latest file.
 Whereas in a mapping scenario, you are accessing the file directly from its server.
 For sure, a mapped drive requires a more stable internet connection, but it is definitely worth it.

 Although OneDrive for Business client is available to download, it will only sync your files.
 But you might want to map it as a network drive.
 So, check out this wonderful PowerShell script written by Jos Lieben.